 - Wave pool

-One of the main attractions of Kawagoe water park is the pool with waves.
+One of the main attractions of Kawagoe water / aqua park is the pool with waves.
 It is inclined; the shallow end starts at 0 and the deep end is 1.6 meters.
 The waves come every 10 minutes.
-Another popular feature of the water park is the large ship in the centre of the park.
+Another popular feature of the water park is the large ship in the center of the park.
 And the various slides are very popular too.

 For small children there is a pool that is only 30cm, pictured below, and it has 2 small slides.
 My kids are in this one, somewhere!
 Nappies/ Diapers are ok in this pool.